duganchen/electron-react-typescript-boilerplate/README.md

 <button onClick={() => { ipcRenderer.send("ping"); }}>Ping the main process</button>

+The idea is that if you click the "Ping the main process" button, you'll see "ping" in the console.
+That's the confirmation that the main (Electron) and renderer (React) processes are communicating properly.

 ## Setting Up The Main Process

 Add the project that will become the main process: